 Medical Work Begun, 1957

-This is the first in a new series of posts featuring articles, stories, and photos from the BMC archives.
+This is the first in a series of posts featuring articles, stories, videos and photos from the BMC archives.
 This article entitled “GHANA – Medical Work Begun” was published in the December 1957 issue of the Southern Baptist Foreign Mission Board’s Commission magazine vol.20

 Under a burning tropical sun, a few curious Africans gathered in Nalerigu, Ghana on September 16, for the groundbreaking services for the Baptist hospital.
 The text for the service was “The God of heaven, he will prosper us; therefore we his servants will arise and build” (Nehemiah 2:20); and the Africans were told that the medical work now beginning is an expression of Christ’s compassion and love.